 Sharon joined Watsi on June 15th, 2015.
 Four years ago, Sharon became the 1288th member to automatically support a new Watsi patient every month.
-Since then, 4,267 more people have become monthly donors!
-Sharon's most recent donation supported Ngwe, a woman from Burma, to fund heart surgery.
+Since then, 4,426 more people have become monthly donors!
+Sharon's most recent donation supported Kyaw Myat, a five year old from Burma, to fund an MRI for hydrocephalus treatment.

 Ngwe is a 46-year-old from Burma.
 She lives with her husband and 16-year-old son in Winkabar Village, Kyain Seikgyi Township, Karen State.
 Her son studies in grade 6 while her husband works as a day labour tapping rubber trees.
 Ngwe stopped working three years ago because of her health problems.
 Ngwe was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, Ngwe feels tired and sometimes she has heart palpitation when she is active.
 She cannot walk long distances.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Ngwe.
 The treatment is scheduled to take place on October 31st and, once completed, will hopefully allow her to live more comfortably.
 “When I recover fully, I want to meditate [at the temple].
 I also want to help out with household chores and make merit through various activities,” said Ngwe.